 Eating and Brushing with the Forsus Appliance

-When using Forsus springs, patients need to follow eating recommendations to avoid damaging the device or their teeth, such as:
+When using Forsus springs, patients do need to follow eating recommendations to avoid damaging the device or their teeth.
+These include:

 - Cutting food into smaller, easily eaten pieces

-Wearing a Forsus appliance does not replace regular dental hygiene.
-However, patients should exercise caution when brushing and flossing.
+Wearing a Forsus appliance does not replace regular dental hygiene, and patients should exercise caution when brushing and flossing.
 Interdental toothbrushes are recommended when brushing around the rod and spring of the device.

-While most orthopedic devices can be uncomfortable at first, patients who experience pain or significant discomfortshould contact their orthodontist about any concerns that they may have.
+While most orthopedic devices can be uncomfortable at first, patients who experience a lot of pain or significant discomfort should contact their orthodontist about any concerns that they may have.

 Is a Forsus Appliance Right for Me?

 The Forsus appliance is an excellent treatment option for patients who are currently wearing braces and need to have an overbite corrected.